-- 4. Validate computer competency equivalent to ITE 101. - 5.
-Complete one unit of high school algebra with no grade below a 'C' verified by Multiple Measures or Virginia Placement Test scores as indicated.
-Any deficiencies can be made up through approved developmental or college level courses.
-Deficiencies in math modules 1-5 must be completed before application to the practical nursing program. - 6.
+- 1. Be accepted as a student to the college. - 2.
+Graduate from high school or a GED. - 3.
+Complete developmental courses before submitting a practical nursing program application. - 4.
+Validate computer competency equivalent to ITE 101. - 5.
+Evidence of high school algebra I and II with a grade of 'C' or higher.
+If five years have passed since high school completion and no history of college level math requirement equivalent to MTH 154 or higher with a grad of C or higher, student must successfully pass MDE 10 prior to applying.
+If a student successfully completed MTE 1-5 in the last five years, MDE 10 is not required.
+Deficiencies in math must be completed before application to the practical nursing program. - 6.
 Complete one high school unit of college prep level biology or chemistry with no grade below a 'C.' College courses that may be used for high school substitute include: BIO 101, BIO 102 or CHM 110. - 7.
 Maintain cumulative college or high school grade point average of 2.0 or higher. - 8.
 After meeting the above criteria, submit an application for the Practical Nursing Program during the specified advertised application period, along with required paperwork, i.e. high school transcripts, college transcripts, etc. during the application period. - 9.
-Students must attend a Nursing Program Information Session prior to application submission (\\NEW REQUIREMENT for ALL students beginning with the Fall 2020 application cycle.) - 10.
+Students must attend a Nursing Program Information Session prior to application submission (NEW REQUIREMENT for ALL students beginning with the Fall 2020 application cycle.) - 10.
 Achieve a passing score on the Admission Test. - 11.
 Students will be scheduled for the admission test after their application file has been reviewed and approved.
 Applicants must have satisfactory scores in reading, mathematics, science, English and language usage.

 Admission procedure: Applications to the nursing program are processed during specified advertised application periods.
 At the end of the advertised application period, completed applications with required supporting documents, will be reviewed and considered.
 Admission testing will be offered to students meeting all admission requirements.

-Students who meet criteria, meaning score within the state regulation (45th percentile ranking) will be given priority.
+Priority admission will be awarded to students who earn a cumulative score of 60% or higher on the entrance ATI exam or equivalent and have a cumulative GPA of 2.5 or higher.
+If scores are equal the higher GPA will be the determinant, if GPA is equal the higher ATI TEAS score will be the determinant, if both are equal, the pre-application Science grade will be the determinant.

-NOTE: When admission must be limited because the number of qualified applicants exceeds available space, admission to the program will be given to applicants who scored at or above the 45th percentile ranking, and are also residents of the college service area.
-If seats are still available applicants who scored at or above the 45th percentile ranking, who live outside of the college service area will be offered admission starting with the higher percentile ranking, until all seats are filled.
-The number of qualified applicants offered admission to the practical nursing program is contingent upon space available in the classroom, nursing laboratories, the programs access to sufficient clinical spaces in contracted clinical facilities in order to meet program learning outcomes, and qualified nursing faculty to teach students in classrooms, laboratories and clinical settings.
+NOTE:The number of qualified applicants offered admission to the practical nursing program is contingent upon space available in the classroom, nursing laboratories, the programs access to sufficient clinical spaces in contracted clinical facilities in order to meet program learning outcomes, and qualified nursing faculty to teach students in classrooms, laboratories and clinical settings.